HelloZeroNet/ZeroNet/src/lib/PySocks/README.md

 Features
 ========

-* Fully supports Python 2.6 - 3.4
+* SOCKS proxy client for Python 2.6 - 3.x

-* UDP support
+* TCP and UDP both supported
+* HTTP proxy client included but not supported or recommended (you should use urllib2's or requests' own HTTP proxy interface)

-* SocksiPyHandler, courtesy e000, was also added as an example of how this module can be used with urllib2.
-See example code in sockshandler.py. `pip install` and `setup.py install` will automatically install the `sockshandler` module.
+* urllib2 handler included. `pip install` / `setup.py install` will automatically install the `sockshandler` module.

-* Bugs in the original SocksiPy were fixed, including two that could lead to infinite hanging when communicating with bad proxy servers.

-* urllib3, which powers the requests module, is working on integrating SOCKS proxy support based on this branch

-* `SOCKS5`, `SOCKS4`, and `HTTP` are now aliases for `PROXY_TYPE_SOCKS5`, `PROXY_TYPE_SOCKS4`, and `PROXY_TYPE_HTTP`

-* Tests added

-* Various style and performance improvements; codebase simplified

-* Actively maintained

 Installation
 ============